dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/variance-analysis.md

 Question: In the context of Variance Analysis, what caution should be exercised when interpreting metrics associated with business analysis?
 A: Metrics should not be used in isolation to attribute discrepancies to poor business analysis practices.
 B: Metrics should focus solely on financial aspects of project variances.
-C: Only qualitative metrics should be considered in Variance Analysis.
+C: Only qualitative metrics should be considered in Variance Analysis for business analysis.
 D: Variance metrics should always be cross-referenced with stakeholder satisfaction scores.
 Answer: A
 Explanation: Caution is advised when interpreting metrics associated with business analysis, as these metrics cannot single out poor business analysis practices as the sole cause for discrepancies in project and product development.

 Question: How does Variance Analysis in an adaptive life cycle differ from its application in a predictive life cycle?
-A: It focuses more on financial variances in an adaptive life cycle.
+A: It focuses more on financial variances in an adaptive life cycle than in a predictive life cycle.
 B: It is used to evaluate stakeholder engagement effectiveness in a predictive life cycle.
 C: It is more concerned with the extent of business analysis techniques deployed in an adaptive life cycle.
 D: It analyzes burndown charts in an adaptive life cycle, whereas it assesses schedule or degree of completion in a predictive life cycle.